 Postmoderism has influenced me.
 I’m tempted to reject the authority of Scripture in this matter because I don’t want it to apply to my friend.

 It doesn’t feel right that their eternity is currently destined for hell.
 Since it doesn’t feel right, I’m tempted with rejecting it.

 Two weeks ago, I sat next to a recovering Christian on an airplane.
 Before taking off the runway, he started to share with me how he was returning to church after leaving it during his college days.
-He is a veteran on the war on terror, and has travelled the world and made friends with people of other faiths.
-With a new child, he wants his child to grow up in the influnce of Christianity, and as such, his family has returned to church.
+He is a veteran on the war on terror, and has traveled the world and made friends with people of other faiths.
+With a new child, he wants his child to grow up in the influence of Christianity, and as such, his family has returned to church.